joellubi/k8s-chain-of-failure-scenario/k8s-chain-of-failure/step1.md

 ### Tear down the scenario by running
 `kubectl delete -f /assets/scenario.yaml`

-### You may edit various parameters of the manifest with
-`vi /assets/scenario.yaml`

-See the next page for more details regarding the parameters that may be configured.
+See the next page for details on how configure the scenario.